terramar-labs/packages-docs/managing-packages/satis-configuration.md

 ### Updating satis.json

+> **Notice:** This is no longer necessary and is deprecated.
+In the future it will be removed.

 `satis.json` is the Satis configuration file.
-This file tells Satis which repositories to look at.
+This file tells Satis which repositories to look at when generating the package index.

 ```
 bin/console satis:update